Map of the Internet

 What is it ? - OVERVIEW

 • Map of the Internet is an interactive Internet Map, Search Engine, Index and Directory, where each internet domain, website, web page or any other internet address is represented by cubes in 3D space.
-Over 600 Million internet domain hosts can be found on this visual Internet Map. see graph - (source)
+Over 1 Billion internet domain hosts can be found on this visual Internet Map. see graph - (source)

 Use the Map of the Internet Map to hover over the World Wide Web, looking down on all the site cubes.
 Click on the top of any cube to visit that site.
-Steer left or right, up or down, to discover this expanding universe, and Map the Internet.
+Steer left or right, up or down, to discover this expanding universe, and Map the Internet for yourself.

 • If you have an existing Domain Name, Website or a Web page, or an E-mail address, you are invited to obtain Cubes that advertise your site link.
 You can provide pictures to change the appearance of areas of the map.
 You can set a cube to link to anything on the internet.
 You can set keywords to allow others to find your cubes.